IceSkyDev/AppDoc/docs/tools/en/ToolsSet.md

 * Unit Converter: It supports more than 70 kinds of mathematical, physical and chemical unit conversion, including length, angle, area, weight, temperature, etc
 * Hex Operate: Hexadecimal can be converted to binary and bitwise manipulation can be performed
 * Ratio Calculator: Percentage calculations and fraction conversions are possible
+* Big Number: It supports some operations for high-precision and big number, generate random big number and obtain the decimal part of Pi within 100,000 digits

 ### [Text tools](./ToolsSet_Text.md)
 Text tools include: